rmrk-team/evm-multiasset-demo/README.md

     await Promise.all(allAddingTxs.map((addingTx) => addingTx.wait()));
 ```

-The recipes were not good enough, so, after a perfectioning period and some adjustments Master **added** them to his cookbook.
+The recipes were not good enough, so, after a period of perfecting and adjusting, Master **added** them to his cookbook.

 ```typescript
 console.log("Adding recipes to Master's book");